 Real-life rewards can come in all shapes and sizes.
 For example, you could reward water-loving dogs with the opportunity to jump in a river!
 On the other hand, it might be the chance to say hi to a new human friend for people-loving dogs.

-These rewards are often discussed in the Premack Principle of dog training, which states that a lower probability behaviour (a year dog doesn’t necessarily want to do) can be reinforced or encouraged by rewarding with a higher probability behaviour.
+The Premack Principle of dog training often discusses these rewards, which state that a lower probability behaviour (a year dog doesn’t necessarily want to do) can be reinforced or encouraged by rewarding with a higher probability behaviour.
 An example of this principle in action is telling children that they must eat their vegetables if they want dessert.

 What is the difference between a reward, a bribe and a lure?